 Some that are popular include:

-- Doing a helicopter tour – Lots of people fly over the Grand Canyon, but I've also done a heli tour in Utah near Zion National Park, which was equally amazing.
+- Doing a helicopter tour – Lots of people fly over the Grand Canyon, but I've also done a heli tour in Utah near Zion National Park (like this one), which was equally amazing.

 - Going up in a hot air balloon – I've done this in Utah, New Mexico, and Arizona, the most recent time being last year in Phoenix!